wobniarin/Project-Week-8-Final-Project/README.md

 <a name="hypotheses-/-questions"></a>

 ## 2. Hypotheses / Questions
-* What data/business/research/personal question you would like to answer?
-* What is he context for the question and the scientific or business application?
-* What are the hypotheses you would like to test in order to answer your question?
-Frame your hypothesis with statistical/data languages (i.e. define Null and Alternative Hypothesis).
-You can use formulas if you want but that is not required.

 The main questions we want to answer with this project are:

 - Can our electricity consumption be forecast?
 In this case, we would like to answer this question by predicting the electricity consumption of one household.